Amirofcodes/python-mastery-AOC/02_control_flow/README.md

 - Your mini-projects have repeated code patterns
 - Next section will teach how to organize code into reusable functions
-- The ATM and Number Game will be refactored using functions
+- The CLI and Number Game will be refactored using functions

 ---